mswebarts/opproval/readme.txt

 At this initial release, we have avoided extra customizations.
 We have some ideas to make this a great plugin for you but first, we need to see if this plugin will be useful to users.

+= How can I contribute to the plugin? =

+It's an open source plugin and you can contribute on Github at this [Repository](https://github.com/mswebarts/order-approval-by-customer-for-woocommerce)

 == Screenshots ==

 1. /assets/screenshots/screenshot-1.png